HomeAll ComparisonsTenzo AI vs Paradox (2026): Structured Interviews vs Conversational Scheduling

 Fraud prevention is not one feature.
 It is a set of controls that reduce risk without crushing conversion.

-Tenzo capabilities to validate
+Tenzo AI capabilities to validate

 • Cheating detection that flags coached or suspicious behavior with evidence